FlipByBlink/HandsRuler/README.md

 - yards

 ### Tip
-Fix a pointer by selection.
+Fix a pointer by tap.

 App Store link